Part I - General Information Applicable to All Priority Types

 The following lists and briefly describes the priority provisions of the PSEA and the PSER.
-Additional details about each priority type are provided in Part II of this Guide.
+Additional information about each priority type is provided in Part II of this Guide.

-- An organization's own surplus employees who have been informed by their deputy head that their services are no longer required, but before any lay-off becomes effective (PSEA, section 40);
+- An organization's own surplus employees who have been informed by their deputy head that their services are no longer required, but have not been laid off from the public service (PSEA, section 40);

 - Leave of absence: Employees on leave of absence, where their positions have been staffed indeterminately, or the employees who replaced them on an indeterminate basis if they are displaced when the employee returns from leave (PSEA, subsection 41(1)); and

-- Lay-offs: Persons who have been laid off pursuant to subsection 64(1) of the PSEA, due to a lack of work, the discontinuance of a function or the transfer of work or a function outside the public service (PSEA, subsection 41(4)).
+- Lay-off: Persons who have been laid off from the public service pursuant to subsection 64(1) of the PSEA, due to a lack of work, the discontinuance of a function or the transfer of work or a function outside the public service (PSEA, subsection 41(4)).

 The priority entitlements within the PSER are referred to as “regulatory priorities”.
 Persons with a regulatory priority are appointed after persons with a statutory priority, but in no relative order.